Dingle Dell - as seen on Grand Designs

 Why use cob?

 Cob is a remarkably durable material provided it is treated correctly.
-In practice this means keeping it dry.
-Unfortunately as ordinary portland cement has taken over from lime in the building trade largely during the second half of the 20th century builders and home owners have often made the mistake of thinking cement being very strong and waterproof will protect the cob well.
-Unfortunately the reverse is true, although it will indeed keep off driving rain well it is very brittle and often cracks due to movement in the much more flexible substrate.
-These cracks then let in water which is trapped by the impermeable render thus rather than evaporating away when the rain stops this water builds up in each subsequent storm usually sinking to the bottom of the wall where in extreme cases it can eventually lead to total failure of the cob i.e. collapse.
+In practice, this means keeping it dry.
+Unfortunately, as ordinary portland cement has taken over from lime in the building trade, largely during the second half of the 20th century, builders and home owners have often made the mistake of thinking cement (being very strong and waterproof) will protect the cob well.
+However, the reverse is true.
+Although cement will indeed keep off driving rain well, it is very brittle and often cracks due to movement in the much more flexible substrate.
+These cracks then let in water which is trapped by the impermeable render.
+Thus, rather than evaporating away when the rain stops, this water builds up in each subsequent storm, usually sinking to the bottom of the wall where in extreme cases it can eventually lead to total failure of the cob, i.e. collapse.
 This in a wall that might have sat quite happily for over four hundred years prior to the addition of a cement render.

-The answer is to stick to either no render at all or a lime putty based render which have been used literally for thousands of years.
-The same applies internally, either lime or even better earth plasters work best.
-Most of my work repairing cob buildings over the last thirty years has been to strip off cement render, carry out repairs necessary, sometimes replacing existing repairs in a more compatible medium namely cob blocks and an earth / lime mortar.
+The answer is to stick to either no render at all or a lime putty-based render, as has been used literally for thousands of years.
+The same applies internally; either lime or (even better) earth plasters work best.
+Most of my work repairing cob buildings over the last thirty years has been to strip off cement render and carry out necessary repairs, sometimes replacing existing repairs in a more compatible medium, namely cob blocks and an earth/lime mortar.
 The render or plaster can then be replaced with lime or earth mixes, before being decorated in lime wash.

 Is cob more expensive?

-No. The actual cob work with the aid of modern machinery, namely a JCB3CX is surprisingly cheap, it will depend on site accessibility and how much adjustment is required to the onsite sub-soil but usually the cost of the cob itself including labour and materials will be no more than £300 per cubic meter.
-In practice this means between £25,000 – £40,000 for a typical three bedroomed house.
-There are wider footings to consider and a stone plinth which brings the price up a bit and of course if you have many curves it makes most building processes (except the cob itself) more time consuming.
-In fact the walls of a new house are usually around 25% of the cost of the whole building.
-In the case of cob, it’s usually about the same i.e. half of this 25% to put in footings DPC and build a well insulated stone-faced plinth to a height of around 750mm and the cob work up to roof height about the same cost again.
+No. The actual cob work, with the aid of modern machinery, is surprisingly cheap.
+It will depend on site accessibility and how much adjustment is required to the onsite sub-soil, but usually the cost of the cob itself, including labour and materials, will be no more than £300 per cubic meter.
+In practice, this means between £25,000 and £40,000 for a typical three bedroomed house.
+There are wider footings to consider and a stone plinth which brings the price up a bit and, of course, if you have many curved walls it makes most building processes (except the cob itself) more time consuming.
+In fact, the walls of a new house are usually around 25% of the cost of the whole building.
+In the case of cob, it’s usually about the same.
+Half of this 25% to put in footings DPC and build a well-insulated stone-faced plinth to a height of around 750mm and about the same cost again for the cob work up to roof height.

-The main criteria in the cost of a new-build project apart from the initial site cost is how high the finished spec is i.e. in the case of Keppel Gate we have bespoke sweet chestnut mullioned windows, oak floor boards, under floor heating, aga cooker, hand made oak kitchen, marble bathrooms, porcelain floor tiles and hand made oak doors with hand made iron furniture.
-Therefore this was not a cheap build, nevertheless because of the efficient design using the wide roof space to create a three story building the square meter build cost in 2001 was only around £800.
-This equates to around £1600 at today’s prices which for such a high spec is in fact very reasonable.
+The main criteria in the cost of a new-build project, apart from the initial site cost, is how high the finished spec is, For example, in the case of Keppel Gate, we have bespoke sweet chestnut mullioned windows, oak floor boards, under floor heating, an Aga cooker, hand-made oak kitchen, marble bathrooms, porcelain floor tiles and hand-made oak doors with hand-made iron furniture.
+Therefore, this was not a cheap build.
+Nevertheless, because of the efficient design, using the wide roof space to create a three-story building, the square meter build cost in 2001 was only around £800.
+This equates to around £1600 at today’s prices, which for such a high spec is in fact very reasonable.

 So what are the disadvantages of using cob?

-Well, the fact that it is mixed wet means in a thick wall it will take some months (depending on site conditions usually 6-9 months) after building, for the walls to finish shrinking.
-Most of the shrinkage will occur in the height of the wall, this means in practice waiting around a week of good weather between each lift (a lift being two feet – 600mm or so in height) before it is sufficiently dry and strong to take the next lift.
-Therefore three months is ample time, allowing for a typical English summer to build a two-story building.
-Although the roof structure can go on as soon as a week after the wall plate height is reached, it’s best to wait about six months before fitting windows and door frames, otherwise there is a danger of the reveals either side of the opening shrinking and then the lintel crushing the window frame.
+Well, the fact that it is mixed wet means that, in a thick wall, it will take some months (depending on site conditions usually 6-9 months) after building, for the walls to finish shrinking.
+Most of the shrinkage will occur in the height of the wall.
+This means in practice waiting around a week of good weather between each lift (a lift being two feet (600mm) or so in height) before it is sufficiently dry and strong to take the next lift.
+Therefore, three months is ample time, allowing for a typical English summer to build a two-story building.
+Although the roof structure can go on as soon as a week after the wall plate height is reached, it’s best to wait about six months before fitting windows and door frames.
+Otherwise there is a danger of the reveals either side of the opening shrinking and then the lintel crushing the window frame.
 In practice, this means it is usually fifteen months from start to finishing a cob house.